Simple Spring Decor: 7 Easy Ways to Update Your Home for Spring

 First, before I can truly enjoy the process of decorating and updating our home for spring, it helps so much to work my way through our home.
 As I work, I clean out things that we no longer use or want, literally lightening up our home as I go.

 Secondly, I reorganize spaces.
-Hopefully, each time I organize a space, it helps make our home even more functional for my family.
+Hopefully, each time I organize a space with simple changes, it helps make our home even more functional for my family.
 A beautiful house isn’t really a home if it doesn’t first function for the people who live there.

 Thirdly, I deep clean our home.
 There is no shame in my game and I definitely hire help to get this job done.
 Washing slipcovers, moving furniture and cleaning under and behind, and cleaning light fixtures are just a few things I like to get done.